 - Cameras that are too small for a neck strap: If you’ve got a pocketable camera, like a Ricoh GR — you don’t absolutely need a neck strap (there’s a good chance you’re here because you already know this).
 A wrist strap can be much better-suited to these really small cameras.

-- For occasions when a neck strap is actually a detriment: Maybe you’re shooting handheld video.
+- For occasions when a neck strap is superfluous: Maybe you’re shooting handheld video.
 Maybe you’re in the studio or just shooting stuff around the house.
-These are times when a neck strap is superfluous and can even cause accidents … but you’ll still want a little insurance policy to guard against drops
+These are times when a neck strap is superfluous … but you’ll still want a little insurance policy to guard against drops

 Don’t be that guy or girl, swinging your big camera from your wrist as you stroll along, as if it were some kind of pendulum: